flukehan/MixERP/docs/user-guide/sales/setup/bonus-slabs.md

 #Bonus Slab for Salespersons
 Management must confirm that the salespeople are well encouraged.
-Salespersons can be allowed bonus,depending upon the amount (slab) of business from their sales.For the success of any business, motivation of employee is the key factor.
-Many successful organizations employ a mix of sales incentives.The most common ways to manage motivation is to use incentives.
+Salespersons can be allowed bonus,depending upon the amount (slab) of business from their sales.
+For the success of any business, motivation of employee is the key factor.
+Many successful organizations employ a mix of sales incentives.
+The most common ways to manage motivation is to use incentives.